Kaiser, Don't Deny

 “It’s a way to control cost,” said Humphreys, who served as an advisor to Congress when it was developing the 2008 Mental Health Parity Act.
 “You know the law doesn’t say you can’t put people on there who are dead, or you can’t put people on there who are not taking new patients.
 What that translates into, then, is people have to wait longer for care, which then cuts expenditures for the insurer and reduces access.”

-Elliot said that Kaiser’s model for delivering mental health care made the “ghost networks” of providers even more problematic for its members.
+Elliott said that Kaiser’s model for delivering mental health care made the “ghost networks” of providers even more problematic for its members.

 “Kaiser is particularly reliant on contracted mental health providers, which it uses to compensate for its ongoing mental health care practitioner shortage,” she wrote.
 “Although Kaiser has sought to alleviate this shortage by providing its patients access to outside providers, this access is often illusory because of the shocking inaccuracy of its directory listings for these outside mental health practitioners.”

-In the complaint, Elliot is seeking restitution for Kaiser members who have not received the care for which they paid through their annual premiums, civil penalties against Kaiser, and an order that Kaiser “cease the misrepresentations made to consumers.”
+In the complaint, Elliott is seeking restitution for Kaiser members who have not received the care for which they paid through their annual premiums, civil penalties against Kaiser, and an order that Kaiser “cease the misrepresentations made to consumers.”

 Kaiser has not yet responded formally to the complaint.
 The case is scheduled for a procedural hearing November 5.